AlgebraicGeometricModeling/AlgebraicGeometricModeling.github.io/README.md

-This project contains packages for Algebraic Computation and Geometric Modeling, that is for high order geometric modeling with algebraic or semi-algebraic models such as polynomials, splines, tensors ... and tools to create them, to compute with them, ...
+This project contains packages for Algebraic Computation and Geometric Modeling, that is for high order geometric modeling with algebraic or semi-algebraic models such as polynomials, splines, tensors ... and for creating and computing with these models.

 ## Julia Packages
 They are available at [github.com/AlgebraicGeometricModeling/](https://github.com/AlgebraicGeometricModeling/).